Italy's Five Star party reels in Rome, losing national lustre

 "We will remedy our mistakes with humility ... because we cannot expect from others things that we do not deliver ourselves," M5S Senator Nicola Morra wrote on his Facebook page.

-"Chaos in Rome," said la Repubblica.
+"Chaos in Rome," said la Repubblica newspaper.
 "A failed revolution," said Rome daily Il Messaggero.
 "Armageddon for Five Star," said the Huffington Post's Italian edition.

 Since her landslide victory, Raggi has struggled to make her mark.
 She took weeks to put together her team as party factions battled to impose their candidates for the top jobs and she drew criticism for offering big salaries to some of her staffers.